kc87/ShipsDroid/README.md

 ## Main purpose

-Test Wifi-Direct as an alternative to Bluetooth to connect two or more Android Phones
+Test Wifi-Direct as an alternative to Bluetooth to connect two or more Android Phones directly

 ## Some Notes